wp-plugins/wp-auto-affiliate-links/readme.txt

 If you encounter any problem with the plugin, please contact us using the form at http://autoaffiliatelinks.com and we will help you to solve your issue.
 It has been reported that some lightbox plugin my be interfeering with our plugin.

 == Changelog ==

+= 4.3.1 =
+* Added option to delete multiple links at the same time
+* Added option to select all links on the page

+= 4.3.0.3 =
+* Added a confirmation box when the settings are updated

+= 4.3.0.2 =
+* Added an index.php file in every directory so directory content won't be seen from outside in certain environments

+= 4.3.0.1 =
+* Fixed a small bug caused by the latest update

 = 4.3 =
 * Added support for international chars ( european, russian, chinese, japanese, korean ).
 Thie has to be activated from plugin General settings page and the database should have the right charset, utf8_general_ci seems to be working well with this.